GUT-AI/gut-ai/README.md

 Thanks to OSF (by the [Center for Open Science](https://www.cos.io/)), the project is temporarily hosted at:
 - https://osf.io/bfr6u/

+### List of components

+The poject is subdivived into a series of components, which are the following:

 ## Real-life impact

 ### Industries

+GUT-AI has the potential to affect and transform the vast majorities of industries.
+More details coming soon.

 ### Areas of Application